Curved A-infinity algebras and Landau-Ginzburg models: A-infinity categories and the twist construction

 The objects in $\Tw_H(\cC)$ are twisted complexes, which are defined to be pairs $(X,\delta)$ consisting of an object $X\in Ob(\Sigma \cC)$ and a morphism $\delta \in Hom(X,X)$ of degree one such that the generalized Maurer-Cartan equation holds:

 The morphisms in $\Tw_H(\cC)$ are the same as in $\Sigma \cC$, but compositions involve insertions of $\delta$.

 \paragraph \textbf{Remark.} In the second step there is usually an upper triangular property for $\delta$ which ensures that the Maurer-Cartan equation makes sense (finiteness of summation).
-For the applications in this paper we will not worry about this issue because the $A_{\infty}$ categories we will be considering have finitely many non-zero $m_k$'s.
+We will not worry about this issue because the $A_{\infty}$ categories we will be considering have finitely many non-zero $m_k$'s.
+Secondly, one usually takes the idempotent completion of our definition of $\Tw_H(\cC)$ to have better homological properties.
+For the applications in this paper, this completion is not important.

 \paragraph As an easy example we consider the twist construction applied to a curved associative algebra $B_W$ viewed as a curved $A_\infty$ category with one object, graded by $H=\Z/2\Z$ with all of $B$ concentrated in the even part.